thacherT1D/webdevstuff/The_Command_Line/Intro_to_the_Command_Line.desc.md

 11 directories, 0 files
 ```

-Your filesystem is a "tree".
+Your file system is a "tree".
 This is a very common data structure in computer programming.
-In a *tree* you have a series of __"nodes"__ that are connected to their __"parent node"__.
+In a *tree* you have a series of **"nodes"** that are connected to their **"parent node"**.

-In our filesystem *nodes* can be directories or files.
+In our file system *nodes* can be directories or files.
 The parent of any file or directory is the directory that contains that file or directory.
-There is exactly one directory in the filesystem that doesn't have a parent.
-This is called the __"root directory"__.
+There is exactly one directory in the file system that doesn't have a parent.
+This is called the **"root directory"**.

 ## Root Directory
 Another important directory is the root directory `/`

-__Try This__:
+**Try This**:

 ```
 $ cd /